Mexico vows WTO challenge, mulls sanctions in U.S. tuna spat

-MEXICO CITY (Reuters) - Mexico’s Agriculture Ministry said on Thursday it will fight the United States new “dolphin-safe” tuna labeling rules at the World Trade Organization, arguing they are unfair to Mexican fishermen.
+MEXICO CITY, July 11 (Reuters) - Mexico’s Agriculture Ministry said on Thursday it will fight the United States new “dolphin-safe” tuna labeling rules at the World Trade Organization, arguing they are unfair to Mexican fishermen.

 “Mexico will take its case to the WTO, arguing that the United States has not met its international obligations,” the ministry said in a statement.
 “If the violation is confirmed, Mexico could impose trade reprisals against the United States.”